oesen/Classification_Algorithms_ML/README.md

 # Classification_Algorithms_ML
 This repo contains several exercises of the commonly used classification algorithms in ML, which were implemented in R and Python.

 The classification algorithms that are to be performed within the scope of this project are listed below.
-The first three of them were already carried out and the rest will be conducted step by step.
+The first four of them were already carried out and the rest will be conducted step by step.

 * Logistic Regression
 * K - Nearest Neighbors (K-NN)